New Member Information

 Yampa Valley Electric Association, Inc. is dedicated to providing you the most reliable, dependable electric service possible.
 In addition, the following services are available from your electric cooperative for your use in helping to improve the quality of life for you and your family.

 This plan will provide you 11 equal monthly payments and one payment for "reconciliation".
-Past payment history in good standing with YVEA is required or a letter stating payment history from previous electric supplier is required.
+Past payment history in good standing with YVEA is required and the member must have been at their current location for at least 12 months.

 Some consumers find it preferable to designate a third party to receive copies of delinquent notices sent by YVEA.
 For example, an unexpected absence may cause a bill to remain unpaid for a prolonged period; a third party can be notified to possibly avoid a potential disconnect for non-payment.
 The third party is not responsible for the bill and can be a friend, relative or even an agency.

 If you are having difficulties paying your electric bill, please contact Member Services at 970-879-1160 or contact one of the available agencies to discuss financial assistance.